SimonCB765/NeuralNetworkTraining/README.md

 Numeric indexing is 0-based

+the example ID 'variable' is always ignored in the final data representation

 Sharding is randomised in the sense that it is not split perfectly.
 So if you say 70/15/15 then each example is given a 0.7 chance of going into train, 0.15 into test and 0.15 into validation